mautic/api-library/README.md

 ## Contributing

 ### Setting up your environment (automatically)
-In order to get started quickly, we recommend to use [DDEV](https://ddev.readthedocs.io/en/stable/) which sets up things automatically for you.
+In order to get started quickly, we recommend that you use [DDEV](https://ddev.readthedocs.io/en/stable/) which sets things up automatically for you.
 It clones [https://github.com/mautic/mautic](mautic/mautic), sets up a local instance for you, and connects the API library tests to that instance.

-Just run `ddev start` to get started!
-Our first-run experience will guide you through.
+To get started, run `ddev start`!
+Our first-run experience will guide you through the setup.

 ### Setting up your environment (manually)
-If you know what you're doing and want to set up your local environment manually, just make sure to copy `/tests/local.config.php.dist` to `/tests/local.config.php`, and fill in the required settings.
-To make things easy, make sure to use Basic Authentication as the authentication method.
+If you want to set up your local environment manually, ensure that you copy `/tests/local.config.php.dist` to `/tests/local.config.php`, and fill in the required settings.
+We recommend using the Basic Authentication method to get up and running quickly.

 ### Unit tests